Phosphatidylethanolamine and Related Lipids

 5. N-Acyl Phosphatidylethanolamine

-N-Acyl phosphatidylethanolamine has been found in a number of microbial species, while N-acetyl phosphatidylethanolamine was detected in a filamentous fungus, Absidia corymbifera, where it comprised 6% of the total membrane lipids.
+N-Acyl phosphatidylethanolamine has been found in many microbial species, while N-acetyl phosphatidylethanolamine was detected in a filamentous fungus, Absidia corymbifera, where it comprised 6% of the total membrane lipids.
 It was accompanied by an even more unusual lipid 1,2‑diacyl-sn-glycero-3-phospho(N-ethoxycarbonyl)-ethanolamine.

 6. Mono- and Dimethylphosphatidylethanolamines